Nitrates In Drinking Water – What Levels?

 While nitrate does occur naturally in groundwater these will vary from state to state, town to town.
 Concentrations greater than 3 mg/L however, usually are considered as a sign of contamination (Madison and Brunett, 1985).
 Using nitrate test strips will give you an indication as to the water quality at your home.

-Nitrates In Water
+Nitrates In Drinking Water

 With self supplied drinking water being popular, figures show that around 98% of which is from groundwater wells.
 Often, increased levels of nitrate in groundwater are attributed to increased use of fertilizers on the ground which soaks into the earth.
 Other contributing factors are run-off from barnyards, septic tanks, manure storage or spreading operations and feed areas.
 Naturally, it’s fair to assume areas with high fertilizer usage can expect higher levels of nitrate.